sandstorm-io/sandstorm/docs/administering/faq.md

 - Your system might not have enough free disk space.
 Sandstorm requires about 500 MB available space to start successfully.

+- You can read `/opt/sandstorm/var/log/mongo.log` to find out MongoDB's true error message.
+Specifically, the file will be in `var/log/mongo.log` underneath wherever Sandstorm is installed; most Sandstorm installations are at `/opt/sandstorm`.

+- You might be running into a bug in Sandstorm where it is unable to start MongoDB successfully.
+If so, this is a bug in Sandstorm that probably affects many, many people, and if you report this issue, we will be grateful; your bug report could lead to a code change that fixes many people's Sandstorm servers.
+To do that, we need to hear from you.

-- If your system _does_ have 500 MB available space, your Sandstorm database (stored in `/opt/sandstorm/var/mongo`) might be corrupted.
-You can likely recover from this issue.
-Please email support@sandstorm.io so we can help you.
-Keep in mind that grain data is safely stored separately from this database.
+- In theory, this error message can occur if your Sandstorm database (stored in `/opt/sandstorm/var/mongo`) has become corrupted.
+So far, we have seen no instances of this in the wild.
+If it does occur, you can likely recover from the situation.
+Even if there is a problem with the Sandstorm MongoDB instance, note that grain data is safely stored separately, so any grain data would not be affected.

+To get further help, please email support@sandstorm.io.
+Please include the most recent 100 lines from the MongoDB log file, if you can.